 Interestingly, much of what science is revealing backs up traditional Nature Cure doctors understandings (just saying…)

-Book NOW for you 6 night retreat with myself and Layla.
+Get more info about a 6 night retreat with myself and Layla

 If only we could put fasting in a pill.